ibm-client-engineering/solution-kafka-prometheus/readme.md

 In this section we will spin up a custom JMX application that will export some metrics.
 This exporter is written in JAVA and can be found here within the kafka-jmx-exporter folder.
 - [kafka-jmx-exporter](./kafka-jmx-exporter)
-- you may build this container / project yourself or pull the existing image from docker hub. -> [kafka-jmx-exporter](https://hub.docker.com/repository/docker/chriswatkinsibm/kafka-jmx-monitor/general)
+- [Image for kafka-jmx-exporter](https://hub.docker.com/repository/docker/chriswatkinsibm/kafka-jmx-monitor/general) you may build this container / project yourself or pull the existing image from docker hub
 ![Custom JMX Exporter](assets/custom-app.png)

 ## Enter the project directory